Birrellc/project-eternity-ms2/assets/testing/testing.md

 * I applied a red border to all my elements to check for any overflow issues & there are none.

 ### JavaScript

+#### Overview

+* All my JavaScript code was tested via manual testing which was also then used to solve error's i had missed [Example here](../images/testing-images/manual-testing-example.png).
+* When running devtools to inspect the website for errors i found verbose warnings for **Violation Added for non-passive event listener to scroll blocking** - planning to discuss with mentor in final session.

+#### NAVIGATION

+* Clicked on the **fas fa-bars** icon which is the navigation button - Navigation menu opens.
+* Clicked on the **fas fa-times** icon which replaces the **fas fa-bars** icon - Navigation menu closes.
+* Clicked on the **fas fa-bars** then selected the **About** link which took me to the **About Us Page** and closed the navigation menu for me. - Credit to Jon from CI slack community for peer code review where he pointed out i had forgotten to re-add the auto close when links clicked.
+* Repeated the above process for all links - All worked successfully.

+#### Pages

+* Clicked and also manually scrolled to all pages one by one refreshing the website each time - No issues found.

+#### Animation

+* Scrolled through the website on mobile and desktop view - All animations caused page overflow initially which was solved by adding *overflow-x:hidden* to **Body & HTML tags**.

+#### Map

+* Clicked Map was able to move view around, zoom in and out & also able to view larger map on google and get directions.

+#### Shopping Cart / Menu

+* Clicked **Add to Basket** buttons for all items on the menu page - all buttons changed to **Item Added** & disabled for 5 seconds correctly.
+* Clicked **Add to Basket** buttons for all items on menu page - all items loaded into shopping cart correctly in name, price, quantity & total cost.
+* Clicked on **View Basket** button on the menu page - Shopping basket opened correctly.
+* Clicked on the **fas fa-shopping-cart** icon - Shopping basket opened correctly.
+* Clicked the **fas fa-plus** icon to increase the quantity - Correctly increased the quantity for the items selected while also increasing the total cost by the correct amount.
+* Clicked the **fas fa-minus** icon to decrease the quantity - Correctly drecreased the quantity for the items selectioned while also decreasing the total cost. (cant decrease lower than one)
+* Clicked the **far fa-times-circle** icon to remove items from basket - Worked correctly & correctly adjusted total cost.
+* I re-added all items to the basket and increased the quantity of some of the items then refreshed the page to check if local storage restored the data correctly - this was successful.
+* I re-added all items to the basket and increased the quantity of some of the items then closed the browser and reopened to check if local storage restored the data correctly - this was successful.
+* This is as far as the shopping cart goes, i'm unable yet to create a database for storing data correctly and also setting up a functioning payment system but plan to implement this when i am capable.

+#### Dark Mode

+* I clicked on **fas fa-adjust** icon which successfully loaded the dark mode options and replaced the correct images also.
+* I refreshed my page to check if local storage kept the dark mode settings - this was successful.
+* I closed my browser and reopened to check if local storage kept the dark mode settings - this was successful.
+* I clicked on **fas fa-adjust** icon again which then successfully transitioned back to light mode.

+#### EmailJS Forms

+##### Booking Form

+* Filled out **Booking Form** information then clicked submit - emails were sent correctly to customer & owner [Customer Email](../images/testing-images/booking-customer.png) [Owner Email](../images/testing-images/booking-owner.png)
+* Also when the emails we're sent the button text changes to **Submitted** & disabled till page refreshed to prevent spam.
+* Clicked Date & Time - Was unable to select booking times and dates outside of opening hours and days accomplished by using & [TempusDominus Time & Date Plugin](https://tempusdominus.github.io/bootstrap-4/)

+##### Contact Form

+* Filled **Contact Form** information then clicked submit - email was sent correctly to  owner [Contact Form Email](../images/testing-images/contact-email.png).
+* Also when the emails we're sent the button text changes to **Submitted** & disabled till page refreshed to prevent spam.